Complete Experience: Sleeper Train Journey from Cairo to Aswan

 Cairo to Aswan Sleeper Train | Overview

-When traveling in Egypt, there are multiple transportation options to get from Cairo to the southern cities of Luxor or Aswan.
-For tourists, the typical choices are either the Cairo to Aswan sleeper train or a flight.
-There isn’t a definitive answer as to which is better because both options are known for frequent delays and communication challenges, with prices being roughly the same for foreigners.
-However, some people believe that taking the sleeper train is an essential Egyptian travel experience.
-Given that we didn’t feel the time spent traveling to and from the airport would save much compared to the train, we decided to brave the sleeper train.
-We were mentally prepared to slow down and embrace the journey, using it as a way to understand Egyptian culture, and as a bonus, we could save a night’s accommodation cost.
+When traveling in Egypt, there are various transportation options from Cairo to the southern cities of Luxor or Aswan.
+For tourists, the common choices are the sleeper train from Cairo to Aswan or a flight.
+There's no clear winner between the two, as both airplanes and trains in Egypt are known for frequent delays and language barriers that can cause difficulties.
+The prices for foreigners are also quite similar.
+However, some people believe that taking the sleeper train is an essential experience when traveling in Egypt.
+Additionally, we felt that the time spent traveling to and from the airport wouldn't save much compared to the train.
+So, we mustered the courage to try the sleeper train, mentally prepared to slow down and experience the journey, seeing it as a way to understand Egyptian culture while also saving on one night's accommodation.

 Ticket Purchasing